Wolfgang Dietrich (political scientist): Controversy

+At the same time, a group of around 100 Peace Studies alumni spontaneously formed, who found the accusations outrageous and prepared to go public with counter-statements, which only did not happen so as not to hinder the university's ongoing investigations.

 Due to these allegations, the management of the University of Innsbruck wrote to everyone who had completed the course in the last 20 years and asked those affected to come forward.
 According to the university, no evidence of sexualized assaults emerged from this call, nor had there been any indications of structural violence.
 However, the university's vice-rector for human resources acknowledged during a media briefing that there were indications from third parties that Dietrich was privately close and verbally insensitive.

 An independent investigation of these allegations, with external professional support, specialized in psychological and sexual harassment, as proposed in a similar case at the University of Salzburg, never took place: the management of the University of Innsbruck, criticized for the role it did play, investigated and acquitted himself.